ualib/agda-algebras/congruences.lagda.rst

 ..
 COPYRIGHT : (c) 2020 William DeMeo
 ..
 NOTE      : This file used to be called relations.lagda.rst

 ..
 REF: Some parts of this file is simply a translation of the Agda standard library file Binary/Core.agda into our notation.

 ====================
 Congruences in Agda
 ====================

-This chapter describes the `relations module`_ of the `agda-ualib`_.
+This chapter describes the `congruences module`_ of the `agda-ualib`_.

-**N.B.** Some of the code in this section that pertains to relations is borrowed from similar code in the `Agda standard library`_ (in the file ``Binary/Core.agda``) and translated into our notation for consistency.
+**N.B.** Some of the code in this first part of this chapter pertaining to relations is borrowed from similar code in the `Agda standard library`_ (in the file ``Binary/Core.agda``) that we have translated into our notation for consistency.

 -------------------------------------------------